 - The completely redesigned Lemieux Library and McGoldrick Learning Commons, with a high-tech information commons so you can collaborate whether you’re working with someone in your residence hall or across the planet; and a multimedia development center with production, editing, and screening facilities for creating your work and research

-- A new 64,000-square-foot Student Center, an active hub of student life, built using eco-friendly design and materials; in 2005, working in conjunction with Seattle City Light, four of our senior engineering students equipped the building with solar energy
+- A 64,000-square-foot Student Center, an active hub of student life, built using eco-friendly design and materials; in 2005, working in conjunction with Seattle City Light, four of our senior engineering students equipped the building with solar energy

-- Lee Center for the Arts, a new 135 seat showcase for theatre and musical performances with a prop room, dressing room, costume shop, and support for professional lighting and sound booths where arts students can build their technical skills
+- Lee Center for the Arts, a 135 seat showcase for theatre and musical performances with a prop room, dressing room, costume shop, and support for professional lighting and sound booths where arts students can build their technical skills

 - Award-winning landscaping with tree-lined malls, colorful Japanese gardens, rare plants, and plenty of green space, all maintained in an environmentally friendly way that relies on beneficial insects instead of pesticides